 Davis also noted that special teams play "raises my stock a little bit" and "coaches definitely like that that I'm a tough player."
 Redskins general manager Scot McCloughan might not be a coach, but he certainly loves tough players that make an impact on special teams.
 The signings of David Bruton and Terence Garvin prove that.

 Davis, who wore Taylor's number 21 at Maryland, isn't done with his visits.
 While declining to say whether he's met with any specific teams, Davis addressed the idea possibly landing in Washington.

 "It would be great," he said."You know obviously I can't wear 21, but I'd still love to play for the Redskins.
 I've always been a Redskins fan, that'd be really nice."

 Davis "idolized" Taylor growing up and modeled his play after his hero.
 "Just loving the way he really hit people, instilled fear in receivers and made them think twice about crossing the middle of the field," Davis said of Taylor.
 "He's a quiet guy but he about his business.
 That's pretty much my personality.
 That's why I wear 21 for the most part, because of Sean Taylor."

-Although just a rookie, Davis could fill a centerfield need for the Wizards.
+Although just a rookie, Davis could fill a centerfield need for the Redskins.
 Free safety starter Dashon Goldson remains a free agent and DeAngelo Hall is a converted corner.
 Talent evaluators have taken note of Davis's versatility.